Sokrkose/Li-ion-Battery-Electrical-Modeling/README.md

 ### Experiments

 For the first experiments we used cylindrical Li-ion cells (18650).
-The purpose was to check the function of the experimental circuits.
+The purpose was to check the function of the experimental topology.
 Below, it is shown the experimental circuits that we used in order to simulate the cell load and read the voltage values and store them.

 ![photo](Screenshots/Screenshot_11.png)